WELCOME HOME

 Brighter Days Central Florida, our community initiative to prevent and end homelessness among older teens and young adults, means connecting people ages 16-24 both to housing and the opportunities they need to change the trajectory of their lives.
 Help can include rental assistance, host homes, diversion support, navigation guides, case workers, and connection to health care, job training and educational programs.
 To learn more or get involved, click here.

 On June 28, 2024, the U.S. Supreme Court ruled that cities can ban people from sleeping and otherwise surviving in public spaces, even when there is no alternative.
-This ruling opened the door to arresting people experiencing homelessness because they have nowhere else to go.
+This ruling has opened the door to arresting people experiencing homelessness who have nowhere else to go.

-Worse, it came as Florida implemented the “Unauthorized Public Camping and Public Sleeping” passed by the Legislature, which subjects counties to lawsuits if they “allow” public sleeping rather than establishing state-sanctioned camps where everyone who is unsheltered must live.
-This is both dangerous and wasteful of taxpayer money, and it does nothing to resolve homelessness.
+In Florida, that ruling gave the green light to the state’s “Unauthorized Public Camping and Public Sleeping” passed by the 2024 Legislature, which subjects cities and counties to lawsuits if they allow public sleeping rather than establishing state-sanctioned camps where everyone who is unsheltered must live.

 Make an impact!